Purchased Link Penalties: There’s No Time to Waste

 We realize that many people have seen an SEO benefit from link purchases and, although we have all heard of penalties, most people simply do not think it matters until it happens to them; by then it is too late and the damage is done.

-- If you are buying links, stop immediately.
+- If you are buying links, then stop immediately.
 You must protect your valuable Web assets by not inviting them to be penalized.
-If you are unclear about what to do to get the links you’ve already bought removed, then cStepontact us.
+If you are unclear about what to do to get the links you’ve already bought removed, then contact us about our SEO Penalty Assessment services.

 If you have any questions on this, please do not hesitate to respond to this post or email us.
 And, obviously, we do expect comments to this post.